maxlapides/dovetailer/README.md

 2. In that folder, add the following files:

-* `html.handlebars`: your Handlebars template for the HTML version
+* `html.njk`: your Nunjucks template for the HTML version
 * `style.scss`: your main Sass file (these styles will be automatically inlined)
-* `text.handlebars`: your Handlebars template for the text version
+* `text.njk`: your Nunjucks template for the text version
-* `content.json`: the data file used by Handlebars to compile your template
+* `context.json`: the data file used by Nunjucks to compile your template

 Optional files: